She Loves Biscotti

 This, my friends, is the ultimate fast food.

-All you need are a few quality ingredients, a whirl in your food processor and just like that… presto…. you have pesto!!!
+All you need is a few quality ingredients, a whirl in your food processor, and just like that… presto…. you have pesto!!!

 Granted, this is not the authentic way to make pesto.
-In fact, the word pesto (probably) originates from the Italian verb “pestare” which can be loosely translated as “to step on, to press or to crush”.
+The word pesto (probably) originates from the Italian verb “pestare” which can be loosely translated as “to step on, to press or to crush.”

-Naturally, a mortar and pestle quickly come to mind when thinking of pesto.
-You could, of course, make your pesto this way, but a blender or a food processor facilitates the whole process.
+Naturally, a mortar and pestle quickly comes to mind when considering pesto.
+You could make your pesto this way, but an immersion blender or a food processor facilitates the whole process.

-In fact, this pesto recipe can be made in less than 10 minutes and when combined with your favorite pasta, you have Pasta al pesto -a quick basil pesto pasta meal!
-Before I share with you all the wonderful ways you can use this basil pesto, let me show you how easy it is to make.
+This uncooked herb sauce is made in less than 10 minutes, and when combined with your favorite pasta, you have Pasta al pesto -a quick basil pesto pasta meal.

 Sweet basil growing outdoors.
 It is the best variety of basil to make pesto sauce.

 It should be mentioned that there are many varieties of basil available, each contributing a different flavor.
-If available in your farmers’ market, try to get the sweet basil.
+If available, try to get the sweet basil at your farmers’ market or grocery store.

 Some of the steps to making pesto are shown.
 1-gently pulse toasted pine nuts, Romano cheese and minced garlic together.
 2-add the fresh basil leaves and pulse 3-

-Only four tablespoons are required for this recipe.
-Before we add them to the food processor, we are going to toast them, but just for a couple of minutes since we want them to retain their creaminess.
-If you are looking for a nuttier taste, toast them for a little longer.
-As soon as they have cooled down, add them to your food processor.
+We need four tablespoons of pine nuts for this basil sauce.
+We will toast them before we add them to the food processor, but just for a couple of minutes since we want them to retain their creaminess.
+If you want a nuttier taste, toast them for a little longer.
+Add them to your food processor as soon as they have cooled down.

-This recipe calls for 2 cloves of freshly minced garlic.
+This simple recipe calls for 2 cloves of freshly minced garlic.
 Yes, you read correctly -we need to mince the garlic before adding it to the food processor.
-This little step will ensure there are no larger pieces of raw garlic in the pesto sauce.
+This step will ensure no larger pieces of raw garlic are in the pesto sauce.
 Once again, personal preference will dictate the total amount of garlic cloves used.

-We need to add about a 1/2 cup of freshly grated Pecorino Romano cheese to the food processor.
-There are some recipes that will use Parmigiano-Reggiano.
-Is one better than the other?
-Not necessarily.
-But what you need to know is that the amounts are not interchangeable.
+We need to add about a ½ cup of freshly grated Pecorino Romano cheese to the food processor.

-So by now, your basil should be dry, your toasted pine nuts should be at room temperature and your cheese of preference is grated.
+So by now, your basil should be dry, your toasted pine nuts should be at room temperature, and your cheese of preference should be grated.
 Add them all to the food processor and pulse 4-5 times.

-With the food processor on low, slowly drizzle the olive oil in the basil-garlic-nut mixture for about 30-60 seconds or until desired consistency.
+With the food processor on low, slowly add the olive oil to the basil-garlic-nut mixture in a thin stream and for about 30-60 seconds or until desired consistency, according to your preference.

 And there you have it, with just a few simple ingredients, you can make a traditional basil pesto sauce.